emqx/emqx-docs/en_US/data-integration/data-bridge-hstreamdb.md

 mqttx pub -i emqx_c -t t/1 -m '{ "msg": "Hello HStreamDB" }'
 ```

-Check the running status of the two data bridges.
+Check the running status of the two Sinks.

-- In the data bridge for message storage, there should be one new incoming and one new outgoing message.
+- For the Sink for message storage, there should be one new incoming and one new outgoing message.
 Check whether the data is written into the Stream ` mqtt_messages`:

 ```bash
 # Enter `Control-C` to stop after reading Stream `mqtt_message`